semuconsulting/pyubx2/README.md

 **CFG-VALSET, CFG-VALDEL and CFG-VALGET message types**

-Generation 9 of the UBX protocol introduced the concept of a device configuration interface with individual configuration parameters being set or unset (del) in the designated memory layer(s) via the CFG-VALSET and CFG-VALDEL message types, or queried via the CFG-VALGET message type. *Legacy CFG message types continue to be supported but are now deprecated*.
+Generation 9 of the UBX protocol introduced the concept of a device configuration interface with configurable parameters being set or unset (del) in the designated memory layer(s) via the CFG-VALSET and CFG-VALDEL message types, or queried via the CFG-VALGET message type. *Legacy CFG message types continue to be supported but are now deprecated*.

-Individual configuration parameters are designated by keys, which may be in string (keyname) or hexadecimal integer (keyID) format.
-Keynames and their corresponding keyIDs and data types are defined in `ubxtypes_configdb.py` as `UBX_CONFIG_DATABASE`.
+Individual configuration parameters are designated by keys, which may be in string (keyname) or integer (keyID) format.
+Keynames and their corresponding hexadecimal keyIDs and data types are defined in `ubxtypes_configdb.py` as `UBX_CONFIG_DATABASE`.
+Two static helper methods are available to convert keyname to keyID and vice versa - `UBXMessage.cfgname2key()` and `UBXMessage.cfgkey2name()`.

 Optionally, batches of CFG-VALSET and CFG-VALDEL messages can be applied transactionally, with the combined configuration only being committed at the end of the transaction.

 Dedicated static methods are provided to create these message types - `UBXMessage.config_set()`, `UBXMessage.config_del()` and `UBXMessage.config_poll()`.

 **UBXMessage.config_set() (CFG-VALSET)**

+Sets up to 64 parameters in the designated memory layer(s).

 Parameters: